hilbix/tino/howto/debian/nbd.md

 ## WTF why?

 - I have an LVM image file I want to export residing on zfs-fuse
-- I want to mount the image readonly, such that it is not accidentally destroyed
+- I want to mount the image readonly, such that it is not accidentally destroyed.
+- But LVM requires full write access if you need a command like `lvchange -a` or `lvreduce --missing`.
-- So I do `losetup` from the cloned ZFS snapshot for the image file
+- So I tried `losetup` from a cloned ZFS snapshot of the image file
-- But this does not work, because **`losetup` exports ZFS files readonly** and LVM requires full write access
+- But this fails, because **`losetup` exports ZFS (FUSE) files implicitely readonly**

 Complete Fail!
-But here comes `nbd` to the rescue.
+So this needs `nbd` to the rescue.

 But ..
 I really do not understand what was done to `nbd`.
 In the 1990s it was easy to use.
 Today it became a real monster you have to workaround.
 WTF!?!
 Nothing is straight forward anymore.